rocblink27/csc202_workspace/README.md

 >Date: Spring 2025
 ---
 ## Introduction
 Welcome to the CSC-202: Programming Embedded Microcontrollers in C and Assembly course at Monroe Community College.
-This repository contains a set of programming files that serve as the starting workspace for Code Composer Studio-Theia, a powerful IDE used in the course.
-These files are designed to help you get started with embedded systems development, using both C and Assembly programming languages.
+This repository contains programming files that serve as the starting workspace for Code Composer Studio-Theia, a powerful IDE used in the course.
+These files are designed to help you get started with embedded systems development using both C and Assembly programming languages.

-By utilizing this workspace, you will be able to begin your journey of programming embedded microcontrollers with the support of a structured environment tailored to your course's needs.
+By utilizing this workspace, you kick-start your learning of programming embedded microcontrollers with the support of a structured environment tailored to the course's needs.

 ## Hardware
 The hardware used in these projects includes: